vineetbansal/ParFlowMultiRun/README.md

 ```

 **Run the example** \
-navigate to the *ParFlowMultiRun* directory then examples/PFOnlyEx1/ \
-You'll see an already setup simple SCInput.txt file for *ParFlowMultiRun* and an Input folder with the example ParFlow Key Parameter File\
+navigate to the *ParFlowMultiRun* directory then examples.
+Copy PFOnlyEX1 to a new folder.
+Move to the new folder, you'll see an already setup simple SCInput.txt file for *ParFlowMultiRun* and an Input folder with the example ParFlow Key Parameter File
-Within this folder execute `python ../../runScripts/RunPFMultiRun.py`
+Within this copied folder execute `python ParFlowMultiRunDirectory/runScripts/RunPFMultiRun.py`

 Inputs